正常

 - Replaces

-std::stringstream, avoiding heap allocation overhead - Compile-time argument count checking; full compile-time format specifier validation requires C++23's
+std::stringstream, avoiding heap allocation overhead. - Checks argument count at compile time, but full compile-time validation of format specifiers requires

-std::is_constant_evaluated - Flash overhead may be significant (formatting engine code size); evaluate for extremely resource-constrained devices
+std::formatin C++23. - Flash overhead may be significant (formatting engine code size); evaluate for resource-constrained devices.

-- The {fmt} library can serve as a C++11-compatible fallback
+- The {fmt} library can be used as a backport for C++11 and later.

 Compiler Support